 ArcGIS Pro Trial

 A free, temporary license to try ArcGIS Pro.
 Each trial includes a single ArcGIS Pro license that is intended for one person's use.
-If you are part of a work group, each member must sign up for their own trial.
 The ArcGIS Pro license is a Named User license and the license level is Advanced.
 See the ArcGIS Pro Free Trial page.

 ArcGIS public account

 A free account that provides access to parts of the ArcGIS Online system, including free web apps and publicly shared content from the global GIS community.
 It also provides access to sections of Esri websites that require a login.
 The ArcGIS public account replaces the Esri Account.
 (Existing Esri Accounts function automatically as ArcGIS public accounts.)

 Compare to ArcGIS organizational account.